evenbrenden/add-exercises/chapter4.md

       = getRewards c is
 ```

-The new type does not simplify the semantics.
+IMO the new type does not simplify the semantics.

 ## 4.2